Jaffray, British Columbia: Geography

 Jaffray is located near the picturesque Steeples, which include Fisher Peak, and the Lizard Mountain ranges, not far from Lake Koocanusa.
-The village is found on Highway 3 and 93, west of the Elko, British Columbia's Highway 93 junction; just north of the Canadian/United States border at Rooseville, BC.
+The village is found on Highway 3 and 93, west of the Elko Highway 93 junction; just north of the Canadian/United States border at Rooseville, BC.
 This portion of the Rocky Mountain Trench is relatively flat, with open woodland and grasslands.
 The area is very popular for its great recreational opportunities.